bassista/spinnerr/README.md

 * Configurable via web UI: Optional UI to add, edit, or remove container entries and set idle timeouts.
 * Container groups: containers can be grouped to be started and stopped together.
 * Lightweight and efficient: Minimal overhead, runs as a Docker container itself.
+* Proxmox LXC: Supports LXC containers using the Proxmox API
 * Scheduler for containers: Automate start/stop of containers or groups based on time and day.

 ## Installation